allegroai/clearml-docs/docs/release_notes/ver_1_6.md

 ### ClearML SDK 1.6.0

 **New Features and Improvements**
-* New HyperParameter Optimization CLI `clearml-param-search`
+* New Hyperparameter Optimization CLI `clearml-param-search`
 * Improvements to ClearML Data
 * Add support for a new ClearML Data UI in the ClearML WebApp
 * Add `clearml-data` new options set-description and rename